Matsusaki Wright Architects

 Energy Usage: Based on a Building Simulation Energy Study, this 30,000 sq. ft. office building exceeds its Ashrae 90.1 prototype building by 57%.
 The total electrical savings are 191,603 kWh per year.
 For this achievement, B.C.
 Hydro provided a $44,121 incentive to the Owner under the New Building Design Program.
 Some of the key energy savings features include: retaining an existing stand of trees along the 300 foot western edge of the building to reduce cooling loads; utilizing building forms that enhance internal stack effects to provide air change through natural ventilation and localized fans (no large mechanical air handling system); utilizing building forms that enhance daylighting to reduce reliance on electric lighting and reduce cooling loads; incorporating daylight sensors and occupancy sensors to minimize unnecessary use of lights; incorporating high efficiency luminaries with lower ambient lighting levels and task lights where appropriate; exceeding the R-values suggested under Ashrae 90.1 for walls, ceiling and glazing; careful attention to detailing and construction methodology to minimize heat loss through thermal breaks etc.; utilizing waste heat in an existing steam vault adjacent the site to preheat domestic water.
 (See Appendix C in book)

 Water Conservation: Significant water savings are realized through a series of features.
 Composting toilets installed in this project do not require water for flushing.
 City water is generally only required for the low flow lavatory faucets (spring loaded to further reduce waste) and kitchen sinks.
-Irrigation of site planting material is provided solely from collected rain water (stored in an 8,000 gallon subsurface cistern) and recycled gray water from the building.
+Collected rain water (stored in an 8,000 gallon subsurface cistern) provides irrigation for site landscaping.
 Projected water usage is approximately 300 gallons per day.

-Waste Management: Sanitary waste is eliminated through the use of the composting toilets.
-Waste from sinks is processed on site through a subsurface gray water recycling system and then used for irrigation.
-This combination eliminates the sanitary connection for this project.
-The significant amount of reused materials and products with recycled content in this building (60% of primary wood structure, 100% of exterior brick cladding) address waste management by diverting materials from landfills.
+Construction Waste Management: The significant amount of reused materials and products with recycled content in this building (60% of primary wood structure, 100% of exterior brick cladding) address waste management by diverting materials from landfills.
 In addition, a comprehensive waste management plan was implemented during construction.
 The site separated and recycled waste materials diverted more than one half of the waste generated on site from the landfill.

 Ozone-Depleting Substances: In addition to being free of CFC's as required under provincial regulations, efforts were made on this project to select systems and products that minimize impact on the ozone layer.
 For example, rigid insulations are expanded boards foamed with pentane (not ozone depleting) versus extruded boards expanded with an HCFC, and natural ventilation eliminates the need for refrigerated coolants.
 The significant amount of reused and recycled materials in this project also greatly reduces the use of fossil fuels (otherwise required to extract, transport and process new raw materials) and thus reduces carbon dioxide emissions, the largest single component of current greenhouse gas emissions.